 Remember to “Share the Beach” with all beach visitors.

 There is a large sea turtle population that visits Gulf Shores and Orange Beach to nest May through October.
 Female turtles make their way onshore at night and you probably won’t see them.
 But to provide them with a clear path, beach visitors are asked to remove all gear within an hour after sunset.

 End your first day on the water.
 You’ll love taking a sunset cruise with your family.
 Seeing the sun dip below the horizon as you cruise along the shore is an experience you won’t forget.
 You may be lucky enough to see a dolphin pod along the way!

 Our group went out with Sail Wild Hearts aboard their large catamaran.
 They had a nice spread of appetizers and beverages for guests to enjoy during the cruise.
 Having gotten sea sick aboard the cruise ship back in February, I was really worried about being sea sick on this cruise.
 But I donned a seasickness patch and headed on board for a great trip.

 It’s surprising how relaxing a catamaran cruise can be.
 Once underway, our captain allowed guests to sit out on the bow and enjoy the views.
 If you are wanting to end your busy day relaxing and enjoying being out at sea, I highly recommend this experience.

 Today, go and explore the area by land and sea.
 There are some fun ways to see the area away from the beach.
-Start the day at Gulf State Park and High S. Branyon Backcountry Trail.
+Start the day at Gulf State Park and Hugh S. Branyon Backcountry Trail.

 Gulf State Park